Just Us Two TravelEuropean City Breaks & Faraway Destinations

 PIAZZA NAVONA

 A short walk from the Pantheon is Piazza Navona.
-It is one of the most famous squares in Rome and emperor Titus Domitianus commissioned it in 86AD.
+It is one of the most famous squares in Rome, and Emperor Titus Domitianus commissioned it in 86AD.
 They originally used the site as a stadium for games.

 Within the piazza you will find the beautiful ‘Moor Fountain’ Fontana del Moro, ‘Fountain of the Four Rivers’ La Fontana dei Quattro Fiumi, and the amazing church of Sant’Agnese in Agone.